Monopoly (game): House rules

+Many house rules have emerged for Monopoly throughout its history.
+Video game adaptations often include several house rules as optional features that can be toggled before starting a game.
+In 2014, Hasbro released a variant of the original game that included five popular house rules determined by a public Facebook vote.

-Many house rules have emerged for the game throughout its history.
-Well-known is the "Free Parking jackpot rule", where all the money collected from Income Tax, Luxury Tax, Chance and Community Chest goes to the center of the board instead of the bank.
-Many people add $500 to start each pile of Free Parking money, guaranteeing a minimum payout.
-When a player lands on Free Parking, they may take the money.
-Another rule is that if a player lands directly on Go (rather than passing by it on their turn), they collect double the usual amount ($400 instead of $200).
-Another rule is that if a player is in jail, they cannot collect rent, bid during auctions, or do any transactions.
+One of the most well-known house rules is the "Free Parking jackpot" rule, where all the money collected from Income Tax, Luxury Tax, Chance and Community Chest goes to the center of the board instead of the bank.
+This may include an additional $500 to guarantee a minimum payout.
+When a player lands on Free Parking, they take all of the money.

-Other commonly used house rules include: eliminating property auctions if a player declines to buy or cannot afford an unowned property on which they land; awarding additional money for rolling "snake eyes"; allowing a player to loan money to another player; or enabling someone to grant rent immunity to someone else.
+Other commonly used house rules include; eliminating property auctions if a player does not buy an unowned property on which they land; doubling the money for passing Go if a player lands on the space instead ($400 instead of $200); preventing players from collecting rent, bidding during auctions, or doing any transactions while in Jail; awarding additional money for rolling "snake eyes"; allowing a player to loan money to another player; or enabling someone to grant rent immunity to someone else.
 Some players and tournaments add extra flexibility when settling debts by allowing property trades with other players.

-Since these rules typically provide additional cash to players regardless of their property management choices, they can lengthen the game considerably and limit the role of strategy.
+Since these rules typically involve providing additional money to players regardless of their property management choices, they limit the role of strategy and can increase the length of the game considerably.